Statistical matching and subclassification with a continuous dose: characterization, algorithm, and application to a health outcomes study: Introduction

+Another concern with pair matching is that it is often not flexible enough to deliver a subclassification that is simultaneously homogeneous in units' observed covariates and reasonably heterogeneous in units' exposure doses; in fact, units are often removed in the design stage (\citealp{baiocchi2010building, baiocchi2012near}) to achieve both goals.
+For instance, \citet{MacKay2020_protocol} removed $20\%$ of all hospitals in their matched-pair design using a design device known as ``sinks" (\citealp{baiocchi2010building}).
+Ideally, we would prefer a design that utilizes all units while maintaining homogeneity in covariates and good separation in exposure doses.
+Lastly, one minor issue with pair matching is that, when the number of units is odd, say $N = 5$, the design necessarily discards one unit to produce two matched pairs.

+These limitations of a non-bipartite pair match design and the abundance of observational studies with a continuous or many-level exposure motivate us to study optimal subclassfication in the non-bipartite setting.

-\subsection{Outline: a characterization of non-bipartite full matching designs, an algorithm, two simulation studies, and an application}
+\subsection{Outline: a characterization of optimal non-bipartite subclassification, an algorithm, two simulation studies, and an application}

 Two subclassification homogeneity measures and optimal subclassification with respect to each measure are defined in Section \ref{sec: two homo measures}.
 Section \ref{sec: relationship between two solutions} proves a useful relationship between the two homogeneity measures; this relationship suggests that any algorithm that finds a subclassification with respect to one homogeneity measure is automatically a 2-approximation algorithm for the other measure.
 An efficient, polynomial-time algorithm that finds an optimal subclassification with respect to one homogeneity measure and suitable weights is presented in Section \ref{sec: algorithm exist for Pi^astast}.
-Section \ref{sec: other design aspects} discusses how to further incorporate the treatment dose in the design stage, and how to probe the middle ground between optimal pair matching and optimal subclassification.
+Section \ref{sec: other design aspects} discusses how to further incorporate the treatment dose in the design stage, and how to probe the middle ground between an optimal pair match and an optimal subclassification.
 Two simulation studies, one examining how combining the proposed subclassification scheme with regression adjustment helps reduce bias of the regression estimator, and the other systematically comparing the proposed subclassification method to optimal pair matching, are presented in Section \ref{sec: nbp matching as preprocessing} and \ref{sec: nbp matching full vs pair}, respectively.
-Finally, we apply the proposed design to a study of the effect of transesophageal echocardiography (TEE) during CABG surgery on patients' 30-day mortality (\citealp{MacKay2020_protocol, zhang2020bridging}) in Section \ref{sec: real data study design} and conduct randomized-based inference in Section \ref{sec: real data outcome analysis}.
+We leverage the proposed novel design and conduct randomized-based inference to study the effect of TEE monitoring during CABG surgery on patients' 30-day all-cause mortality in Section \ref{sec: real data study design}.
 We conclude with a brief discussion in Section \ref{sec: discussion}.